Mercury in Fish - Information for People Who Eat Fish

 - Other chemicals can be found in the organs of fish.
 Do not eat these parts.

-Advice for Women 18-45 Years and Children for Fish from Stores and Restaurants
+Advice for Eating Fish from Stores and Restaurants for All Other Adults

 Remember: Fish are an important part of a healthy diet.
 The American Heart Association recommends eating fish at least twice a week.
 For the most health benefits, choose fatty fish such as salmon, trout, herring, chub mackerel, and sardines.
 These fish are also lower in mercury.